Securitisation Fundamentals

-The complete guide to how securitization works—from originating assets to issuing securities and beyond.
+The complete guide to how securitisation works—from originating assets to issuing securities and beyond.

-Securitization is financial alchemy.
-It takes thousands of individual loans—each with its own borrower, terms, and risks—and converts them into standardized securities with defined risk profiles that institutional investors can analyze, price, and trade.
+Securitisation is financial alchemy.
+It takes thousands of individual loans—each with its own borrower, terms, and risks—and converts them into standardised securities with defined risk profiles that institutional investors can analyse, price, and trade.

 The technique originated in the US mortgage market in the 1970s and has since expanded to encompass virtually every asset class that generates predictable cash flows: auto loans, credit cards, student loans, equipment leases, trade receivables, and more.